reynabxr/Amigos/README.md

 ### 📱 Running the App on your iOS device (Alternative)

 1.  **Enable Developer Mode on your iPhone**:
     - Navigate to Settings > Privacy & Security > Developer Mode > Enable.
-You will be prompted to restat your device and confirm the activation.
+You will be prompted to restart your device and confirm the activation.
     - Connect your iPhone to your MacBook and click "Trust".
     - Open Xcode > Window > Devices and Simulators > Devices, and ensure that your device is connected.